 “Wait, what is this legend?” she finally said after thinking about it.

 “The legend of the winged children, duh,” said Jazlyn as she opened a notebook she was holding, “You see, your house is on top of the world’s most abundant supply of Metallic-Boil-Flood.”
 Jazlyn looked at Cleo for a response.
-Cleo just stood there with a face that read ‘what the fuck are you talking about?’
+Cleo just stood there with a face that read ‘what the hell are you talking about?’
 Jazlyn sighed.
 “How old is your house?”

 “I don’t know, like two hundred years or something,” Cleo said pulling a number off the top of her head.